lassade/c2z/README.md

 `zig cc -x c++ -std=c++11 -Xclang -ast-dump=json {input_file}`

+- ctors and dtors
 - parse fn ptr function pointers should be decorated with `callconv(.C)`
 - write opaques if they didn't get defined at the end of the file
 - use `@compileError` for objects that couldn't be transpiled
-- virtual functions and vtable
+- auto add `vtable: *const anyopaque,` in needed types
+- static methods inside classes
 - peform layout validation

 test with: other libraries from: https://github.com/godotengine/godot/tree/master/modules